Regiment Infanterie Oranje Gelderland

 The Regiment Infanterie Oranje Gelderland is a mechanized infantry regiment of the Royal Netherlands Army.
 Re-established in 2006 it forms the mechanized infantry battalion 45 Painfbat RIOG.
 It operates the newly acquired CV90 Infantry fighting vehicle.

+On Prinsjesdag 2013, it was announced that the 45th PIB RIOG would be disbanded due to defense cuts.
+However, the 2014 budget agreements indicated that disbanding was no longer planned.